pokerregion/poker/README.rst

     2s2h, AsKc  - exact hand :ref:`Combination`s

-    76s+        - this is valid, although "+" is not neccessary, because there are no suited cards above 76s

     .. note::
         "Q+" and "Q-" are invalid ranges, because in Hold'em, there are two hands to start with not one.

 Ranges are case insensitive, so ``"AKs"`` and ``"aks"`` and ``"aKS"`` means the same.
 Also the order of the cards doesn't matter. ``"AK"`` is the same as ``"KA"``.
-Hands can be separated by space (even multiple), comma, colon or semicolon, and Combination of them.
+Hands can be separated by space (even multiple), comma, colon or semicolon, and combination of them (multiple spaces, etc.).

 Normalization